 - Merchants could receive a grant of up to $10,000 from the City, as well as guidance from PME MTL counselors.
 For more information, you can fill out this online form (French only).

-- Owners and businesses will have an additional month to pay their tax bills that are due on June 1.
-The new deadline is July 2.
+- Owners and businesses will have three additional months to pay their tax bills that are due on June 1.
+The new deadline is September 1.

 - Private and social economy businesses that have loans received through the PME MTL fund, Fonds Locaux de Solidarité and Fonds de commercialisation des innovations will have a six-month moratorium on capital and interest.

 - SMEs now have access to a dedicated hotline: 514-394-1793.

 - The City has created a $5 million assistance funds to support certain targeted sectors such as the creative and cultural industries, local stores and tourism.
 It has not yet spelled out what eligible businesses need to do to receive this assistance.
 CFIB will follow the situation and provide details as they become available.

 Québec City announced postponements of the next municipal tax payments, as follows: